-A graduate of McGill University’s Schulich School of Music, Juilliard, and Université de Montréal, Julie Boulianne won the First Prize in both the Canadian Music Competition and the Joy of Singing Competition in New York.
+A graduate of McGill University’s Schulich School of Music, Juilliard, and Université de Montréal, Julie Boulianne won First Prize in both the Canadian Music Competition and the Joy of Singing Competition in New York.
 She has been awarded the International Vocal Arts Institute’s Silverman Prize, and in 2007, the Prix de la Chambre des Directeurs for Most Promising Career at the Concours International de Chant de Montréal.
 She splits her time between Montréal and London, England.

 “But it’s French-Canadian mezzo-soprano Boulianne who is the one to watch – Rossini’s endless coloratura is a killer, yet she rips through ornamentation like a carving knife.
 Her voice has both sweetness and bite, with hints of darker and deeper notes to come, all boding well for meatier roles down the line.